 What does the Smoky Mountain Cat House sell?

-There are the aforementioned cat themed socks and cat jewelry.
-There are cat clothing lines and cat tights.
+There are the aforementioned cat-themed socks and cat jewelry.
+There are cat clothing lines and cat leggings.

 You can find the “crazy cat lady” lunchboxes for those who embrace the stereotype as well as several lines of purses, handbooks and checkbook covers.

-There are cat clocks, cat wind chimes and cat bells.
+There are cat clocks, cat T-shirts, cat wind chimes and cat bells.

 For the culinarily brave, there’s a Fat Cat line of hot sauces, cat books and cat-themed art.

-They have cat-themed rugs, pillows and flags as well as cat-themed items for your garden.
+They have cat-themed rugs, pillows and cat garden flags as well as cat-themed items for your garden.

 But they don’t stop at cat things for people.
-They have cat stuff for actual cats as well, like toys, cat grass, premium catnip, cat beds and supplies.
+They have cute stuff for actual cats as well, like toys, cat grass, premium catnip, cat beds and supplies.

 Items even include drinking fountains to keep your kitty’s water from getting stale in the bowl.

 It is a catopia.
 The cat’s meow.
 This Cat House is purr-fectly created to meet every whim of your cat fancy.
-I’m not kitten, it’s pawsitively awesome.
+I’m not kitten, it’s pawsitively awesome destination.

 Sorry, I couldn’t hold off any longer.

-The Cat House is located at 3327 Old Mill Street in Pigeon Forge.
+The Smoky Mountain Cat House is located at 3327 Old Mill Street in Pigeon Forge.
 The hours vary by season.
 To learn more, visit their website.

-Have you been to the Smoky Mountain Cat House?
+Have you been to the best cat house in Pigeon Forge?
 Let us know in the comments.